danacassidy/Cassidy_WEB_SCRAPING_FINAL/README.md

 We then run this with our URL listed at the top of the readme.md file.

 Next, I wanted to make a function to collect information about the inmates themselves.
 I would use each partial link in combination with the main link to the FDOC website to collect individual TD from an inmate's page.
 This information is then appended to a list called "inmate".
-If a TD contains an "a" tag, then it appends the href link into the list instead of the text, as these links are more useful then the displayed text for that column.

 This was done in a "try" and "except" manner until every cell is collected.
 To make this function run, you have to open up the csv file, "inmateinfo_dana_webscrapingproject_output.csv", and create a csv.writer object, write the column headings rows, and then use a for loop to run through the collected hrefs for every partial link in the inmate_link list.